Your Flight

 We're expecting smooth conditions throughout your flight.
 You can sit back and relax.

-Takeoff should feel smooth, with calm conditions around the airport.
+Takeoff should feel smooth with possible light bumps, with calm conditions around the airport.

 Landing should feel smooth with possible light bumps with typical approach conditions.